sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 		daily_submit_queuerun="NO"
 		```

-	6. Fix crontab logging by appending `2>&1 | /usr/bin/logger -t cron_xxx`
+	6. Fix crontab logging by editing `/etc/crontab` and appending `2>&1 |
-		and replacing xxx with whatever the cron command was doing.
-Do not need
+		/usr/bin/logger -t cron_xxx` and replacing xxx with whatever the cron
-		to do this for periodic and periodic snapshot sections.
+		command was doing.
+Do not need to do this for periodic and periodic
+		snapshot sections.

 15. Random sysadmin tweaks: